Home Equity Conversion Mortgage (HECM) Loan: What You Need to Know

 - A HECM generally does not affect Social Security or Medicare benefits.

-- Almost all of the upfront costs, including closing costs and ongoing fees, can be rolled into the HECM.
+- Almost all of the upfront costs, including reverse mortgage closing costs and ongoing fees, can be rolled into the HECM.

 - The unpaid reverse mortgage loan balance grows over time as interest and fees get tacked on.